qt911025/super-res/README.md

 Type: `string`

-Just url. `@` and function transform is not supported, and equest data will not be merged into query parameters.
+Just url. `@` and function transform is not supported, and request data will not be merged into query parameters.

 ##### `opts`